yshalsager/personal_website/content/en/posts/using-parsel-instead-of-beautiful-soup-for-web-scraping/index.md

 +++
 title = "Using Parsel instead of Beautiful Soup for Web Scraping" description = "For a long time, I have been using Beautiful Soup 4 to extract data from web pages' HTML markup, it's popular, easy, robust, and battle-tested library for navigating, searching, and modifying the DOM tree.
-But, recently I came across Parsel, another HTML parsing library which supports XPath selectors, which is missing in Beautiful Soup, and I was in need of using something that can extract data from HTML using XPath so I decided to get it a try.
+But, recently I came across Parsel, another HTML parsing library that supports XPath selectors, which is missing in Beautiful Soup, and I was in need of using something that can extract data from HTML using XPath so I decided to get it a try.
 Here's my thought after using it!" tags = ["Python",  "Development"] date = "2022-11-28"